Loyola University Maryland: Campus

 On the southwest side of the Quad is the Donnelly Science Center.
 The Donnelly Science Center was originally designed by J. Prentiss Browne, a prominent Baltimore architect, and built-in 1978.
 The academic building received an expansion in 2011 that included new laboratories.

 The dormitories housing students are located west of the main campus and are connected by Loyola's pedestrian bridge (or USF&G Pedestrian Bridge), spanning Charles Street.
 In most cases, Loyola's dormitories purchased apartment buildings, including Newman Towers, Campion Tower, and Seton Court.
 Further up North Charles Street is the Fitness and Aquatic Center, which opened in fall 2000, featuring a 6000 sqft fitness center with treadmills, bikes, ellipticals, stair climbers, free weights, selectorized weight circuit, and stretching area.
 The Mangione Aquatic Center features an eight-lane, 25 yd swim course; a shallow lane, and diving well as an on-deck sauna and hot tub.
 The 30 ft indoor rock climbing wall and bouldering area is designed for all levels.

 The FAC also has a two-court gymnasium used for club sports, intramural sports, and informal recreation.
 The Multi-Activity Court features a sports court surface ideal for indoor soccer, volleyball, and inline sports.
 The FAC also features an elevated walking/jogging track, two group exercise studios, an Outdoor Adventure Center, classroom and conference room, an equipment room, locker rooms, four racquetball, and two squash courts, and an outdoor grass field.

-Loyola shares with the Notre Dame of Maryland University (formerly College of Notre Dame of Maryland) the Loyola Notre Dame Library, located between the two schools, and features a 100000 sqft interior; interactive study and instructional spaces; an exhibition area and curatorial space for special collections; expanded stack areas for humanities print collection; a café fully wired for voice, data, and video; five high-tech seminar rooms; digital studio for collaborative student and faculty projects; a media center with 96-seat auditorium; and a 24-seat, fully wired bibliographic classroom.
+Loyola's library is a shared facility with the adjacent Notre Dame of Maryland University (formerly College of Notre Dame of Maryland).
+The Loyola Notre Dame Library, located between the two schools, and features a 100000 sqft interior; interactive study and instructional spaces; an exhibition area and curatorial space for special collections; expanded stack areas for humanities print collection; a café fully wired for voice, data, and video; five high-tech seminar rooms; digital studio for collaborative student and faculty projects; a media center with 96-seat auditorium; and a 24-seat, fully wired bibliographic classroom.